EkaterinShitik/EkaterinShitik/README.md

   ## About me 👋:

-- 👩‍💻 Software engineer at EPAM Systems in the Life Science domain
+- 👩‍💻 Senior software engineer at EPAM Systems in the Life Science domain
 - 🔬 Explored adeno-associated viruses and CRISPR/Cas systems
 - 📚 Graduated from [Novosibirsk State University](https://english.nsu.ru/) and [Bioinformatics Institute](https://bioinf.me/en)
 - 🐶 Looking for pet projects